txtcoder/snap_columns/README.md

 Coverage report generated for RSpec to /your/projects/folder/snap_columns/coverage.
 12 / 12 LOC (100.0%) covered.
 ```

-As you can see, a report is generated inside the coverage folder: open `coverage/index.html` file to see how the
+As you can see, a report is generated inside the coverage folder: open `coverage/index.html` file to see the results.